dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 I guess you guys can see the issue here?

 Fortunately there is a better way to do it.
 Docker is able to build an image by reading instructions from a text file.
-We will be referring to it as Dockerfile in this presentaion as that is the offical name for it.
+Docker officially calls it as Docekrfile.

 Every time you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running